-This visually appealing floor insert in solid wood protects the surface of the shower pan.
+This visually appealing wooden floor insert protects the surface of the shower tray.

-However, wood can suffer from excessive moisture and accumulate mildew.
-Remove the insert during showering or ensure to varnish the wood regularly (at least every six months) using linseed oil.
+However, the insert can suffer from excessive moisture during showering and accumulate mildew.
+Remove the insert during showering or ensure the wood is oiled regularly (at least every six months) using linseed oil.